elrondforwin/hyprdots/README.md

 spicetify config custom_apps marketplace
 ```

-4. You have to press CTRL + Shift + R to reload Spotify.
+4. Done!
+You have to press CTRL + Shift + R to reload Spotify when you change your wallpaper.

 > [!NOTE]
 > You can't (and shouldn't) change your theme through marketplace with this config but you can use extensions and other stuff.